 Again, let your lifestyle help determine the size of your pool deck.

 If you have big family dinners every Sunday with 30 people heading to the pool, you need more space to entertain than a couple who mostly enjoys their pool solo.

-But a good rule of thumb is to match your decking size to the size of the pool.
+But a good rule of thumb is to match your decking size to the pool size.

 If you have a 600 square foot pool, plan on a 600 square foot patio.

 Cost Formula?
 It’s Complicated

 If a pool company salesperson offers you some sort of formula to determine the cost of your pool, based on cost per square foot, be wary.